Skip to Main Content

 • This is the list of all the Library databases.
 Use the search bar on that page to locate "Scopus."
 Click on the title to enter the database.

 2. When you get into Scopus, enter the information you have about the author or article.
-In this example we will search for "Basic Local Alignment Search Tool" and change the drop down box to say "Article Title".
+In this example we will search for "Basic Local Alignment Search Tool" and change the drop down box to say "Article Title."
 Then click on "Add Search Field" to add another search box.
 In that one we will put the author's last name and first initial (Miller, W) and search by Author.

-3. Check the results to be sure it has given you the correct article.
-Click on the 'Discover full-text' button to access the full-text version of the article.
-Clicking this button will prompt you to log in with your NetID and password, if you have not already, and will also prompt a 'Discover Full-Text Linking' page.
-At this page, underneath 'Online Full Text' you will see a red 'Go' button after the text indicating that the full-text is available at Elsevier ScienceDirect Journals.
-Click on the red 'Go' button to access the full-text in ScienceDirect.
+3. Three results should appear.
+The correct one is the third option.
+Click on the article title.
+Several rows under the title of the article, click on the 'Full text options' drop down menu to access the full-text version of the article.
+Clicking the 'Discover full text" button will prompt you to log in with your NetID and password, if you have not already, and will also prompt a 'Discover Full-Text Linking' page.
+At this page, underneath 'View Online' you will see two linked databases that have full-text availability of that article.
+For this example, click on the first of the two, "Elsevier ScienceDirect Journals Complete."

 4. Once you have accessed the item record for the full-text at ScienceDirect, scroll towards the bottom of the record until you see the References section.
 There you will be able to see the articles that the author of "Basic Local Alignment Search Tool" cited in the writing of this article.